 Our table and chairs are now a soft and fresh white with a gray glaze....and what a HUGE change!!!

-The Finish All dries fast and does not require a sealer…but I really wanted a gray wash over the chairs to accentuate the details and carvings.
-The gel wax is very easy to apply….just brush on…and wipe back with a damp cloth.
+I really wanted a gray wash over the chairs to accentuate the details and carvings.
+Best Dang Wax in Grunge is very easy to apply....just brush on...and wipe back with a damp cloth.
 I painted with a regular old brush, and torn up wet white t-shirts.
 (Not kidding!)

 Make sure you get a lot of gel on your brush.
 A little goes a long way but you want to get enough on your brush to get in all the crevices.

 It looks like a lot.
 Many people who have never glazed or used gel wax before get a little freaked out at this stage making it "ugly".